Stephen Flaherty: Career

 Following the success of Ragtime, Flaherty and Ahrens returned to Broadway in 2000 with Seussical, based on the works of Dr. Seuss, and co-conceived with Eric Idle.

-The original Broadway cast album was nominated for a Grammy, and Flaherty also received a Drama Desk nomination for Best Music.
+The original Broadway cast album was nominated for a Grammy Award, and Flaherty also received a Drama Desk nomination for Best Music.

 When the stock and amateur rights to the show were released following the Broadway run and its subsequent national tour, Seussical immediately became the most performed show in America.
 In 2008, there was a critically acclaimed off-Broadway revival directed by Marcia Milgrom Dodge, who would also go on to direct the Tony-nominated revival of Ragtime the following year.

-After writing three shows for Lincoln Center Theatre, Flaherty and Ahrens next returned to Broadway with the musical Rocky the Musical.
+After writing three shows for Lincoln Center Theater, Flaherty and Ahrens next returned to Broadway with the musical Rocky the Musical.
 The show premiered in Hamburg, Germany in October 2012.
 The musical has a book by Thomas Meehan and Sylvester Stallone, based on Stallone's original screenplay.
 Rocky premiered on Broadway at the Winter Garden Theatre, officially opening on March 13, 2014.
 The musical was directed by Alex Timbers, with choreography by Steven Hoggett and Kelly Devine.
 The show was nominated for 4 Tony Awards and 7 Drama Desk Awards including Outstanding Musical.

 Flaherty and Ahrens’ next musical, Little Dancer, featured direction and choreography by Susan Stroman.
 Inspired by the famous sculpture, Little Dancer, Aged 14 by Edgar Degas, the musical had a reading in 2010 at Lincoln Center Theater and a developmental lab production in June 2010.
 The show premiered at the Kennedy Center's Eisenhower Theater in October 2014.
 The cast included Rebecca Luker, Boyd Gaines and Tiler Peck.
 The musical is inspired by true events and focuses on the relationship between a young ballerina and 19th century French painter and sculptor Edgar Degas.
 Much of the action is set in the Paris Opera Ballet.
-A re-working of the show, now titled Marie, Dancing Still (after the name of the young ballerina), had its west coast premiere at Seattle's 5th Avenue Theatre in March 2019.
+A re-working of the show, titled Marie, Dancing Still (after the name of the young ballerina), had its west coast premiere at Seattle's 5th Avenue Theatre in March 2019.
+The show, reverting to its original title, received its London premiere on July 27, 2025 in a special concert presentation at the Theatre Royal Drury Lane, with Susan Stroman again directing and choreographing, and featuring Julian Ovenden as Degas and Tiler Peck as Marie.